-For example, if you are thinking you want to become an accounting consultant, let’s say one who specializes in forensic accounting, then you will need to market your skills to corporations and government agencies who might be in need of an accountant who can track and detect fraud in ledgers.
+Or, if you are thinking about how to start a consulting business as an accounting consultant, let’s say one who specializes in forensic accounting, then you will need to market your skills to corporations and government agencies who might be in need of an accountant who can track and detect fraud in ledgers.

 One great first step for a possible consulting business is to search the number of consultants in your field in the area.
 Also, you may want to ask businesses you have a working relationship with if they ever hire consultants to do work for them, and if so, what kind.

 You may also be in a position to be hired by the company you work for if they have a particular problem that you have expertise in.
 If you work from within your company first, they may be willing to recommend you to other companies as well, which can help you get your feet off the ground.